ripandlamb/ripandlamb/index.md

 <b>JANUARY SALE!!!</b>

-21% discount of ALL books, games and cards!
+21% discount off ALL books, games and cards!

 Use code <b>JAN21</b> to apply discount in our
 [Online Store](https://shop.ripleyandlambert.com/)

 <b>JANUARY OPENING HOURS</b>

 For takeaway drinks and pastries and
 [Click and Collect](https://shop.ripleyandlambert.com/)